roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-stamp/connect-with-chirpstack.md

 - **Browser Address**: "Gateway IP Address:8080" (**Example**: https:/192.168.254.105:8080)
 - **Username**: admin
-- **Password**: amind
+- **Password**: admin

-::: warning
+::: warning ⚠️ WARNING
-:warning: It is advisable to change your password to tighten the security of your account.
+It is advisable to change your password to tighten the security of your account.
 You can change this by clicking the \"change password\" button at the user icon.
 :::

 <rk-img